Israel closes Palestinian rights groups it labeled terrorist

 Israel has long accused human rights groups and international bodies of being biased against it and of singling it out while ignoring graver violations by other countries.

-Also Thursday, the Israeli military said Palestinian gunmen fired at soldiers during an army operation in the West Bank city of Nablus and the soldiers returned fire.
-The army was referring to an incident in the early hours in which an 18-year-old Palestinian, Waseem Khalifa, was killed.
+Also Thursday, the Israeli military said Palestinian gunmen fired at soldiers who were escorting Jewish worshippers headed to a shrine in the West Bank city of Nablus and the soldiers returned fire.
+The army was referring to an incident in the early hours in which Palestinians said an 18-year-old Palestinian, Waseem Khalifa, was killed.

-Israel has carried out near-daily arrest raids in the West Bank aimed at what it says are militant networks following a string of deadly attacks inside Israel in the spring.
-The raids often set off confrontations with stone-throwing Palestinians or exchanges of gunfire with militants.
+Joseph’s Tomb is a flashpoint prayer site.
+Some Jews believe the biblical Joseph is buried in the tomb, while Muslims say a sheikh is buried there.
+The army escorts Jewish worshippers to the site several times a year, in coordination with Palestinian security forces.
+Clashes sometimes break out at the site.

 Akram reported from Gaza City.